IntelEdisonDemoDay/iotkit-comm-js/doc/tutorials/service.md

-Writing a service using iecf requires three fundamental steps:
+Writing a service using iotkit-comm requires three fundamental steps:
 1. Write a service specification
 2. Create a service based on that specification
 3. Run the service